Can You Whiten Composite Bonding? What You Need To Know

 If your bonding has stained or dulled over time, it can often be:

-At Whites Dental, we assess the condition of your bonding and provide tailored treatment to restore brightness.
+💡 At Whites Dental, we assess the condition of your bonding and provide tailored treatment to restore brightness to your bonded teeth.

 🧪 Why Does Composite Bonding Stain?

 While composite bonding resin doesn’t stain that easily, it is not completely strain resistant or immune to discolouration.
-Over time, especially with poor oral habits, it can absorb pigments from:
+Over time, especially with poor oral habits, it can absorb pigments from food and drinks such as:

 🧼 How To Maintain A Whiter Smile With Composite Bonding